 As the name suggests are plants that can live and keep growing year after year.
 They can further be classed as herbaceous which means they will die in winter and come back next spring.
 Bear in mind that evergreens are plants that are not affected by weather and essentially live throughout the year with the leaves on although they only flower in a particular season.
 Perennial plants will grow flowers in the appropriate season as well year after year.
 Technically a plant can be called perennial if it lasts for at least 3 years.

 Perennials are one o the main constituents of any Garden, flower beds, or borders.
 They are reliable plants and they will flower in different seasons, some will flower in spring, some in Autumn, and even in winter making them a wonderful choice for the garden and year around variation and presence of flowers and a multitude of colors.

 A hardy perennial is a perennial which will grow, flowers and come back after year after year.
 There are also half-hardy perennials which are only called perennials in the particular region or locality where they are grown.
 These half-hardy perennials can be grown in colder regions such as the UK but they will not survive our tough winters they are only suitable for temperature in the regions of 8 to 12 degrees centigrade.

 Some of the perennial plants can be very temperamental and sometimes do not like the Covered ground or congestion around them.
 When you are using mulch of any kind make sure that you do not cover the actual plant and try to go around it.
 The basic purpose of the mulch is to discourage all the unwanted herbs and weeds to come out of the ground and that is exactly what to do for perennial plants.

 We all want plants that bloom the best and longest.
-There are quite a few perennials that bloom considerably really good long time like Napeta would bloom a pretty long period.
-Geum is also another good example of long blooming periods.
+There are quite a few perennials that bloom considerably really good a long time like Napeta would bloom for a pretty long period.
+Geum is also another good example of a long blooming period.